What Dreams May Come (film): Plot

-Chris is adamant that he will rescue Annie from Hell, despite Albert's insistence that no one has ever succeeded in doing so with someone who died by suicide.
-Aided by a "tracker", Chris and Albert descend into Hell.
+Chris is adamant that he will rescue Annie from hell, despite Albert's insistence that no one has ever succeeded in doing so with someone who died by suicide.
+Aided by a "tracker", Chris and Albert descend into hell.
 On the journey there, Chris realizes that Albert is actually Ian and parts ways with him before his search for Annie.

 Chris and the tracker arrive at a dark and twisted version of Chris and Annie's house.
-The tracker then reveals himself as the real Albert and warns Chris that if he stays with Annie for more than a few minutes he may be permanently trapped in Hell, advising that all Chris can reasonably expect is an opportunity for a final farewell to Annie.
-Chris enters their now-horrific looking home to find Annie suffering from amnesia, unable to remember her suicide, and visibly tortured by her decrepit surroundings.
-Unable to stir her memories, the tracker sees Chris give up his quest to save Annie from Hell.
+The tracker reveals himself as the real Albert and warns Chris that if he stays with Annie for more than a few minutes, he may be permanently trapped in hell, advising that all Chris can reasonably expect is an opportunity for a final farewell to Annie.
+Chris enters their horrific-looking home to find Annie suffering from amnesia, unable to remember her suicide and visibly tortured by her decrepit surroundings.
+Unable to stir her memories, the tracker sees Chris give up his quest to save Annie from hell.

-But instead of returning to Heaven, Chris chooses to join Annie forever in Hell.
-As he declares to Annie his intent to stay, his words parallel something he had said to her as he left her in an institution following the children's deaths, and she regains her memories while Chris is making her nightmare his.
-Annie, wanting to save Chris, ascends to Heaven, taking Chris with her.
+But instead of returning to heaven, Chris chooses to join Annie forever in hell.
+As he declares to Annie his intent to stay, his words parallel something that he had said to her as he left her in an institution following the children's deaths, and she regains her memories while Chris is making her nightmare his.
+Annie ascends to heaven, taking Chris with her.
 Chris and Annie are reunited with their children in Heaven, and all appearances are restored.
-Chris proposes reincarnation, so he and Annie can experience life together again.
-The film ends with Chris and Annie meeting again as young children in a situation that parallels their first meeting.
+Chris proposes reincarnation so that he and Annie can experience life together again.
+Chris and Annie meet again as young children in a situation that parallels their first meeting.